 13. Loans Guarantees Securities and Investments (LGSI)

-Details of LGSI covered under Sec 186 of the Act are given in Annexure - IV formingpart of this report.
+Details of LGSI covered under the provisions of Section 186 of the Act 2013 are givenin Annexure III forming part of this report.

 16. Auditors' Report